 Steve Statler 00:00

 Welcome to the Mr. Beacon podcast.
-This week is a very special edition of the show, we will be interviewing Tal Tamir, who is the co founder and CEO of Wiliot, the company that is connecting everyday things to the internet and bringing intelligence through IoT pixels, these battery free sticker size computers.
+This week is a very special edition of the show, we will be interviewing Tal Tamir, who is the co founder and CEO of Wiliot, the company that is connecting everyday things to the internet and bringing intelligence through IoT pixels, these battery free sticker size compute devices.
 So fascinating conversation, we span you know, what is the technology, a new version of the technology has just been launched version two.
 And we'll also get into a bit of history about where the company came from and how it got to where it is.
 So hope you enjoy.
 The Mr. Beacon podcast is sponsored by Wiliot, Intelligence for everyday things by IoT pixels.
 Tal, welcome to the Mr. Beacon podcast.
 It's been gush over for years that I've been working with the arts.
 And we started working together, and this is the first time you've been on the show.
 So welcome.

 Tal Tamir 01:18

 Thank you, Steve.
 It's a pleasure.
 It's about time.